bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 of GF(p).

 Let x and y be elements of GF(p^2).
-A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y whose high bit is the low bit of x.
+A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit.
+This y value determines two possible x coordinates.
+We order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
+This is the lexographic ordering on the numerical values of (x0, x1) where each value is represented in the range [0, p).

+It is 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.

 To decode one must remember the top bit, mask it to zero, and interpret the 16 bytes as the y coordinate as stated above.
 The top bit is used to determine the x coordinate in decompression.